EnterpriseDB/tpa/docs/tpaexec-rehydrate.md

 ##### Phase 2:

-Switchover of current Master to instance in same region that has already been rehydrated:
+Switchover of the current Master to an instance in the same region that has already been rehydrated:

 ```
 [tpa]$ tpaexec switchover ./night zombie1